 Without irrigated agriculture the entire Murrumbidgee Valley will be pushed into recession and depression.
-Communities will suffer the most as the population declines.
+My children will be unable to be part of succession into my irrigated cropping business as the business may not be sustainable with the proposed increase in prices.
+These children will then move out of the area and communities will suffer the most as the population declines.
 Other industries simply don't have the input costs that irrigation has so there will be a negative knock-on effect to local secondary supply businesses.